Shiyang-He/genomic.region.coverage/README.md

 report and pictures.

 Required packages or software:

-(version is not strickly required to be the same but I included what I used in case your versions conficts)
+(versions are not strickly required to be the same but I included what I used in case your versions conficts.
+For example, pyGenomeTracks may conflict with some of the installed packages, so better to create a new environment and install everything needed)

 samtools 1.14